vageeshb/Todo-App/README.md

 How To Use
 =========

-* Copy or download the repository
+* Clone or download the repository
 * Navigate to directory
 * Run npm install
+* Launch server

 Dependencies
 ============